Michal Kurlaender, Faculty Director, Professor, School of

 Education

+Davis.
 Her research interests focus on examining the educational

-inequities impacting college access, retention and completion for
+inequities impacting college access, retention, and completion

-California’s South San Joaquin Valley.
-She received her
+Joaquin Valley.
+She received her bachelor’s degree in Biology

-bachelor’s degree in Biology with a minor in Nutrition from the
+with a minor in Nutrition from the University of Pennsylvania.

-CJ Merritt, PhD Student, Department of
+Cassandra Merritt, PhD Student, Department of

 Economics